cesar-younes/BareBonesCRUDMicroservice/docs/manual build and deploy/build_on_local_docker.md

 In order to not just create a copy of what the documentation already provides I only included a cheat sheet of commands that you can run to get from code to a container running locally in docker.
 For more complete instructions and explanation refer to this page: https://docs.microsoft.com/en-us/dotnet/core/docker/build-container or this page: https://docs.docker.com/engine/examples/dotnetcore/
+Change directory to the src/ folder and run this command

 ```
 docker build -t barebonescrudmicroservice .
 ```
-Check the image among the local images available for local docker and run it.
+Check the image among the local docker images and run it.
-The -d flag runs the container in detached mode so it doesn't stream the container logs so you can run firther commands.
+The -d flag runs the container in detached mode.
+In detached mode it doesn't stream the container logs onto the terminal so you still have the terminal available to run further commands.
 ```
 docker images
 docker run -d -p 8080:80 barebonescrudmicroservice:latest